 Please also see our Street Tree Updates.

-We are calling for a partnership Street Tree Strategy to be developed by Sheffield City Council and Amey with ourselves, local partners and communities from across the city that will deliver an agreed, partnership approach to the maintenance of Sheffield’s Street Trees over the next 20 years.
-See Our Position for more details.
+Our CEO Liz Ballard is chair of Sheffield’s Street Tree Strategy Group which published a draft Street Tree Working Strategy on 11 March 2020.
+Developed by Sheffield City Council and Amey with ourselves, local partners and communities from across the city, the strategy aims to deliver an agreed, partnership approach to the maintenance of Sheffield’s Street Trees over the next 20 years.
+Click here for more details.

 We have regularly met with various representatives from Sheffield City Council and Amey over the last five years, including Cllr Bryan Lodge, Cllr Terry Fox and most recently Cllr Lewis Dagnall as well as officers of both organisations.
 An example of a letter to Cllr Bryan Lodge can be found here and his reply (which took 3 months!).

-We have also met and spoken with residents and protestors, some of whom are involved in STAG.
+We have also met and spoken with residents and protesters, some of whom are involved in STAG.

 We particularly focus on issues of wildlife and natural environment concern, including whether the Council has given regard to the NERC Act duty under Section 40, specifically: